 Cold days and a simmering pot of chili go together so well.
 It’s a classic stick-to-your-bones, warm your soul kind of meal.
 As it’s the first week of fall in the Pacific Northwest, I am all too ready to indulge in our favorite chilis and soups.
-This Paleo Chili with Butternut Squash is a favorite in our house because it combines everything we love about a classic meaty chili and fits a Paleo, Keto, SIBO, and Whole 30 diet.
+This Paleo Chili with Butternut Squash is a favorite in our house because it combines everything we love about a classic meaty chili and fits a low-carb diet.
 I promise you won’t even miss the beans!

 No beans?
 Yes, you heard me right.

-While this recipe contains plenty of meat, it has no beans.
+While this Paleo Chili with Butternut Squash contains plenty of meat, it has no beans.
 Swapping them instead for creamy butternut squash, bell peppers, tomatoes, and jalapenos.
 I know!
 I add jalapenos to everything and more.
 But no worries, this isn’t a spicy-hot dish.
 It’s a pretty classic chili – just better.

-The first time I made this Paleo chili for the fella, he was a little skeptical of my use of butternut squash before he dug in.
+The first time I made this Paleo Chili with Butternut Squash for the fella, he was a little skeptical of my use of butternut squash before he dug in.
 He’s an avid hater of acorn squash, beets, and mushrooms – You know, some of the best things you can eat.
 So he was understandably wary of my use of the somewhat similar butternut squash in chili.
 Why would I sully such a classicly pure dish with squash?